KariHab/KariHab/README.md

 * 💻 I'm currently taking a BSc Computer Science at Laval University (Quebec, Canada)

-* :pill: I love playing with data especially when its related to mmedical / biology field
+* :pill: I love playing with data especially when its related to medical / biology / pharma field